birdneststream/asciibird/README.md

 * Importer could be re-written with regex
 * Exporter will default transparent bg to black by default, which wont for some asciis
 * Having more than a few layers depending on ascii size will slow things down, until the `fillNullBlocks` is refactored.
+* Refreshing the page seems to fix most strange things
 ## Focusing on Now

 * Modals to add